RuchithaGowda10/doc/function-app.md

    ![alt text](https://raw.githubusercontent.com/RuchithaGowda10/doc-on-vm-creation/refs/heads/main/images/Screenshot%202025-05-05%20093603.png)
    ![alt text](https://raw.githubusercontent.com/RuchithaGowda10/doc-on-vm-creation/refs/heads/main/images/Screenshot%202025-05-05%20093619.png)

-12. Now go to the dupliacted page and go to your newly created container and upload an image.
+12. Now go to the dupliacted browser tab and go to your newly created container and upload an image.
 <details>
 <summary>NOTE:</summary>
 To navigate to your container, click on <strong>your_container</strong> that you have created.You will see an <strong>Upload</strong> button — click on it, then click on <strong>Browse files</strong>, select any image from your file manager, and finally click on <strong>Upload</strong>.